 WAIT mode The COP continues to operate during WAIT mode.
-To prevent a COP reset during WAIT mode, the COP counter should be cleared periodically in a CPU interrupt routine.
+To prevent a COP reset during WAIT mode, the COP counter should be cleared periodically in a CPU interrupt routine or a DMA service routine.

-STOP mode STOP mode turns off the CGMXCLK input to the COP and clears the entering or after exiting STOP mode to ensure a full COP timeout period after entering or exiting STOP mode.
+STOP mode STOP mode turns off the CGMXCLK input to the COP and clears the after entering or exiting STOP mode.

 COP prescaler.
-The COP should be serviced immediately before
+The COP should be serviced immediately before entering or after exiting STOP mode to ensure a full COP timeout period